BLSQ/iaso/docs/pages/dev/reference/API/org_unit_registry.md

-      "requested_fields": "Array<String> - name of the properties that were requested to change", "approved_fields": "Array<String>? - name of the properties that were approved to change", "rejection_comment": "String? - Comment about why the changes were rejected", "instances": "Array of instance ids? - may be null or omitted, cannot be empty" }
+      "requested_fields": "Array<String> - name of the properties that were requested to change", "approved_fields": "Array<String>? - name of the properties that were approved to change", "rejection_comment": "String? - Comment about why the changes were rejected", }
   ]
 }